ceramicnetwork/CIPs/CIPs/CIP-79/cip-79.md

 A `3` DID is created by simply creating a Ceramic [`tile`](https://github.com/ceramicnetwork/CIP/blob/master/CIPs/CIP-8/CIP-8.md) document.
 The [`tile`](https://github.com/ceramicnetwork/CIP/blob/master/CIPs/CIP-8/CIP-8.md) document type takes a DID as the *controller*, and it's recommended that a `did:key` is used.
 The *controller* is the DID which is allowed to update the document.
 The *family* of the document is set to `3id`, and the *deterministic* flag is set to `true`.

 Now the content of the document should consist of a JSON object with one property *publicKeys*.
-The value of this property should be an object where the value is a [multicodec](https://github.com/multiformats/multicodec/) *base58btc* encoded public key, the key for any given key should be the last *15* characters of the encoded public key.
+These public keys will be allowed to sign messages on behalf of the 3ID, or decrypt messages encrypted to the 3ID.
+The value of this property should be an object where the value is a [multicodec](https://github.com/multiformats/multicodec/) + multibase(*base58btc*) encoded public key, the key for any given key should be the last *15* characters of the encoded public key.

 The 3ID DID method supports any type of public key that can be encoded using multicodec which can easily be extended to support quantum resistant signature and encryption schemes in the future.